pettni/um-thesis/README.md

 # um-thesis

 Template for a Ph.D. thesis at the University of Michigan.
-The template is based on the Komascript ```scrbook``` class and is intended to be a modern, lightweight, and customizable alternative to the different ```rac.sty```-based classes.
+The template is based on the Komascript ```scrbook``` class and is intended to be a modern, lightweight, and customizable alternative to the different ```rac.sty```-based classes with roots in the 80's.

 ## Features
  - Follows [Rackham requirements](http://www.rackham.umich.edu/content/formatting-dissertation)